This is part of the SAP Lumira Discovery blog series.

 Clicking on this opens the Conditional formatting settings dialog (same as design time).
 Here we can create, disable or switch rules.
 Runtime conditional formatting is not possible in older version.

 The conditional formatting options are not available in few chart types like Tree map, heat map, geo maps, funnel chart etc.

-The rules defined in design time will be available for all components i.e rules defined global can be applied to any chart within the application.
-Let’s say we define a set of rules in design time (from context menu of a chart A), now we will be able to see these defined rules in the Chart B Conditional formatting dialog as well.
+The rules defined in the design time will be available for all the components i.e rules defined are global can be applied to any charts within the application.
+Let’s say we define a set of rules in the design time (from context menu of a chart A) and now we will be able to see these defined rules in the Chart B Conditional formatting dialog as well.

 In the 2.1 version, the new features include: